koestler/go-iotdevice/README.md

       SkipCategories:                                      # optional, default empty, a list of category names that shall be ignored for this device
       TelemetryViaMqttClients:                             # optional, default all clients, to what mqtt servers shall telemetry messages be sent to
       RealtimeViaMqttClients:                              # optional, default all clients, to what mqtt servers shall realtime messages be sent to
+      RestartInterval: 200ms                               # optional, default 200ms, how fast to restart the device if it fails / disconnects
+      RestartIntervalMaxBackoff: 1m                        # optional, default 1m; when it fails, the restart interval is exponentially increased up to this maximum
       LogDebug: false                                      # optional, default false, enable debug log output
       LogComDebug: false                                   # optional, default false, enable a verbose log of the communication with the device
     Url: http://control0/                                  # mandatory, URL to the device; supported protocol is http/https; e.g. http://device0.local/
     Kind: Teracom                                          # mandatory, type/model of the device; possibilities: Teracom, Shelly3m
-    Username: admin                                        # optional, username used to login
+    Username: admin                                        # optional, username used to log in
-    Password: my-secret                                    # optional, password used to login
+    Password: my-secret                                    # optional, password used to log in
     PollInterval: 1s                                       # optional, default 1s, how often to fetch the device status
-    PollIntervalMaxBackoff: 10s                            # optional, default 10s; when connection fails, the poll interval is exponentially increased up to this maximum

 MqttDevices:                                               # optional, a list of devices receiving its values via a mqtt server from another instance
   bmv1:                                                    # mandatory, an arbitrary name used for logging and for referencing in other config sections